The duration of the summer school is estimated to be three days, its tentative structure is as follows:

 Day 3.
 Day three builds upon the content of days one and two and introduces the “Discontinuous Galerkin method”, a modern state-of-the-art solution technique for nonlinear systems of conservation laws.
 The open-source tool Netgen/NGSolve with its easy-to-handle Python interface is introduced to the participants and used in the exercises, so that discussed theoretical effects can be observed on the spot.

-Day three ends with a dinner, giving the participants the possiblity to discuss matters and to build a network.
+Day three ends with a dinner, giving the participants the possibility to discuss matters and to build a network.